carreno-stack/Getting-and-Cleaning-Data/README.md

     colnames(cleandataset)<-gsub("Gyro_Jerk","Angular_Jerk",colnames(cleandataset))
     colnames(cleandataset)<-gsub("Gyro","Angular_Speed",colnames(cleandataset))

 ##5.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject

 To achieve this, the function summarise_each() of the *dplyr* library is being used as follows.